nicolasog12/all-star-math.ml/README.md

 Hidden proxy recovery/backup files - Repository only in use for shutdowns, or errors.
+Also used for info about the website.
 If you see an error when visiting [https://all-star-math.ml](https://all-star-math.ml), clear your cache/cookies.
 Make sure to backup your browser storage.
 [About the proxy](about.md)